flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

     ![Radar panel](../assets/beginner-guide/takeoff-climb-cruise/Radar_small.png "Radar panel"){ align=right width=280}

     - Set Weather Radar to Sys 1 to show weather on ND<br/>
-    - Check if Predictive Windshear Alerts (PWS) is set to AUTO (should have been set to AUTO done during TAXI)
+    - Check if Predictive Windshear Alerts (PWS) is set to AUTO (should have been set to AUTO during TAXI)

 #### Entering runway
 Before we start rolling we visually check that no other aircraft is on final approach.
 We can also use TCAS on the ND to check for aircraft in the vicinity.